DSpace/RestContract/input-forms.md

   			typeBind: []
   		},
   		{
-			label: {"en":"Title"}
+			label: "Title",
   			repeatable: false,
-  			mandatory: {"en":"You must enter a main title for this item."},
+  			mandatory: "You must enter a main title for this item.",
   			hints: "Enter the main title of the item.",
   			input: {
   				type: "onebox",